Generic selectors

 • Supporting national professional development reform projects in Croatia, Estonia and Wales

-• Conducting research around assessment, feedback and teacher development
+• Conducting research and writing papers and reports on assessment, feedback and teacher development

 I present very occasionally as a keynote, workshop leader, and panellist, at local, national and international events.

-I’m always happy to have a quick chat about whatever you’re working on – please get in touch.
+I’m very happy to have a quick chat about whatever you’re working on and offer advice – please get in touch.
 I’m mostly likely to say yes to a project if you have a clear sense what you’re trying to achieve, you have a good idea how I can help, and there’s substantial new learning involved for me.

 Contact